samplchallenges/SAMPL-containers/tutorials/WritingFailsafeContainers.md

           # output null or default result
       ```
 * Because we would like our containers to fail gracefully and "catch all" failures I would do something like the following:
+    * A more in depth example can be found [here](https://github.com/samplchallenges/SAMPL-containers/blob/main/virtual_screening/examples/adv-screen-docker/main.py)

      ```
       # create a default result to output in case of failure